AinsleyJ/lab3-skeleton/Question.md

 - Correctness: 3 marks
 - OO Design: 6 marks

+Note that the style marks is conditioned on evidence of efforts in solving Lab 3.
+Simply resubmitting your Lab 2 solution as Lab 3 does not automatically earn you 2 style marks.

 ## WARNING ❗️

 We would like to remind you of the following: